edmhs/application-development-with-docker/README.md

 # run php script inside php container
 docker run -it --rm -v "$(PWD)/scripts/:/scripts" python:3 python /scripts/calculate.py

+# try edit these scripts with vim and test new output
+vim scripts/calculate.php
+vim scripts/calculate.py

+# to edit text press "a"
+# to exit and save ESC then SHIFT+ZZ
+# to quit ESC then type :q and ENTER

 ~~~

 # 6. deploying services with docker compose